Florida State Road 826: History

 In 1956, plans were unveiled for several expressways throughout Dade County.
-The routes proposed were a North-South Expressway (now part of I-95), an East-West Expressway (now the Dolphin Expressway), a 36th Street Expressway (now the Airport Expressway), the Biscayne Bay Malecon (a proposed downtown loop, never built), a Dixie Expressway (proposed; most was never built, a portion became I-95), and the Palmetto Road Expressway.
+The routes proposed were a North-South Expressway (now part of I-95), an East-West Expressway (now the Dolphin Expressway), a 36th Street Expressway (now the Airport Expressway), the Biscayne Bay Malecon (a proposed bridge from Brickell to Elliot Key and North Key Largo, never built), a Dixie Expressway (proposed; most was never built, a portion became I-95), and the Palmetto Road Expressway.
 In 1957, Dade County Commissioner Ralph Fossey proposed an alternative alignment of the Palmetto Expressway.
 The new alignment would begin at Miller Road (Southwest 56th Street) and then turn southwesterly to follow the Seaboard Coast Line railroad tracks for about 10 mi.
 The route would then turn south at Southwest 117th Avenue and follow it into US 1.
-While the alternate route plan ultimately failed, eventually the Don Shula Expressway, a northeast-southwest expressway, was built along the railroad tracks in the 1970s.
+While the alternate route plan ultimately failed, eventually the Don Shula Expressway, a northeast–southwest expressway, was built along the railroad tracks in the 1970s.

 In 1958, the State Road Department started construction on the bypass expressway under their authority.
 A north–south section along West 77th Avenue (Palmetto Road) was built to connect US 1 in Pinecrest to an improved Golden Glades Drive (complete with 90 degree eastward turn) and the portion of Northwest 167th Street west of the curve would be abandoned.
 Many land owners were forced to sell their property to the county to make way for the construction of the expressway.
 The Palmetto Expressway was opened in June 1961 at the cost of $30 million, four years after the opening of Florida's Turnpike and six months before the opening of Dade County's second expressway, the Airport Expressway (SR 112).